We play and run roleplaying games. It’s as simple as that.

 For example, in a turn, in a given game, I’ll be able to attack once with [name] heavy weapon which does 1d10 damage.
 In most games you’ll have to roll dice to know if you hit and if you do, typically roll damage.
 1d10 means “roll one 10 sided die”; it is standard notation and thus somewhat universal.

 Worry not, though – you, as a player, don’t need to know all the rules of any given game you’ll be playing (although it helps, much like being mad), that is what the GMs (Game Masters usually need to know most of the rules to fulfil their typical role of arbitrator), and rulebooks are for.

 RPGs can be played as one-shots or campaigns.
 One-shot sessions are stories that start and end in one session (a session generally lasts between 3 and 5 hours).

 One-shots allow the GM and the player to try out new things, practice running or playing a certain system, or simply just have fun and/or be silly without long-term consequences.

 Campaigns, on the other hand, can last for a whole year, with each session continuing on from the last.
 Campaigns are the primary way to play RPGs, allowing your characters to develop, level up, and giving the players and the GM a chance to play/run more complicated and longer stories and quests.
-We generally play the campaigns on Wednesdays, but some Game Masters run campaigns on Sundays as well.
+The society plays campaigns during our Wednesday sessions, and mostly one-shots on Sundays but some Game Masters run seperate campaigns on Sundays as well.

 If you want to have a look at what we do, or start playing, come along to one of our sessions, on either Wednesday or Sunday.
 We meet in the Gallery (in the Sheffield University Student’s Union).
 Many players and GMs arrive early and play board games and card games beforehand, so feel free to wander up to people playing such games on these evenings – chances are they’re from NoDDSoc.